josephdadams/CroniclePlugins/README.md

 - `printorientation`: Menu: Items `Portrait`, `Landscape`
 - `printmargin`: Menu: Items `0.0in`, `0.25in`, `0.5in`, `0.75in`, `1.0in`

+## ping.py

+Performs a ping test to the hostname.
+If it pings succesfully, the job succeeds.
+If it can't ping, it fails.

+- `hostname`: Text Field: IP or host to ping

 ## rock_workflow.py

 Allows you to send data to a Rock RMS workflow via webhook.
 Specifically designed to use a workflow that sends texts/emails to a Rock Group in the event that a Cronicle job fails, or to simply send a notfication at a certain time.